 Like a lot of families right now, we are obsessed with Disney’s new movie Encanto.
 From the music to the Madrigal family’s love for one another to the food, it was hard not to fall in love.
 Additionally, as a Colombian family, I loved how it reflected the lives of Colombians and how so many people around the world are celebrating our culture.

-Since I was adopted from Columbia, I did not have a chance to experience the many recipes that are representative of Colombian culture.
+Since I was adopted from Colombia, I did not have a chance to experience the many recipes that are representative of Colombian culture.
 Although I tried a few here and there over the past few years, I never really sat down and focused on the beauty of Colombian recipes.
 It wasn’t until my sons and I became obsessed with Encanto that I realized it was important to make sure my family embraced this part of our culture.
 Trying these meals wasn’t just a way to extend our palate but also a way to connect to our ancestors and the rich history of the country we were from.

 Trying these meals wasn’t just a way to extend our palate but also a way to connect to our ancestors and the rich history of the country we were from.